lucb31/game-engine-go/README.md

 - Fix timeouts for projectile reload and npc movement stop
 - Remove npc collision

+- Fix: Projectiles seem to be removed when colliding with towers

 ## Game loop
 ### Wave scaling
 - NPC health